Migration guide: Oracle to Azure SQL Database

 Creation date: Today's current date, defined automatically.

-Last Modified date: Filled in automatically, should not be changed.
+Last Modified date: This value is filled in automatically, and shouldn't be changed.

 Description: Enter any additional information to identify the purpose of the test case.